 Lemon Raspberry Panna Cotta Cheesecake is a superb, “no-bake” dessert made with two flavors, lemon, and raspberry and set over a ginger-flavored cookie crust.
-This fabulous new recipe is adapted from our classic panna cotta dessert, only it’s in a pie version and it goes together in three easy steps!
+This fabulous new recipe is adapted from our classic panna cotta dessert, only it’s in a pie version and it’s made in three easy steps!

 The top layer is the bonus and the star of this dessert!
 Adapted from our classic panna cotta recipe, only it’s a lemon flavor bottom topped with a delicious flavor of raspberry – makes a perfect combination in this pie version!